 You’ve held the signature special event, written the online appeal letter and the grant applications, yet you are still looking for a creative, and fun, way to raise additional funds for your mission and programs.
-A raffle fundraiser may just be the thing that brings your fundraising success to the next level in 2016.
+A raffle fundraiser may just be the thing that brings your fundraising success to the next level.

 A fundraising raffle is a way in which you can raise essential funds for your mission, while your donors and supporters try their luck at the chance of winning prizes such as money, trips, special experiences or unique items.
 Fundraising raffles can be an easy, and lucrative, way to raise both funds for your programs and a bit of excitement among your donors and supporters.